-Orders for eyeglass materials must be submitted on a Medicaid Optical Prescription Order Form, a sample of which follows at the end of this section, with instructions for the completion, mailing or faxing of these forms.
-A supply of these order forms can be obtained by calling (800) 836-2636.
+Orders for eyeglass materials must be submitted on a Medicaid Optical Prescription Order Form.
+A supply of these order forms can be obtained by calling (800) 836-2636, and instructions for the completion, mailing or faxing of these forms is included in this Manual.
 A fax cover sheet should accompany all orders.
 The Medicaid Optical Prescription Order Form must be completed accurately prior to sending it to the DOH/DOCS Eyeglass Project.
 Incomplete or inaccurate orders require follow-up telephone calls or correspondence that delays order processing.

 Orders for replacement parts should be submitted on these forms, with details provided in the Special Instructions box.
-DOCS can provide lenses for a recipient's existing frame if the frame is of acceptable quality.
+DOCS can provide lenses for an enrollee's existing frame if the frame is of acceptable quality.
 A dispenser must send the frames (at the dispenser's expense) to DOCS for fabrication and insertion of lenses.
-The status of orders can be obtained at (800) 836-2636.
+Orders for enrollees 21 and older for polycarbonate lenses must be accompanied by a separate statement (signed by an optometrist or ophthalmologist) explaining medical necessity Order status of can be obtained by calling: